AlejoCode/PaymentAuthorizationModule/README.md

 Module to authorize credit and debit payments that validates certain rules listed as violations in the output

+The code is written in Typescript in the file `./ index.ts`

 ## Business Rules